uhop/dcl-site/source/1.x/docs/mixins/cleanup/index.md

 ### `popCleanup(dontRun)`

 `popCleanup()` is a counterpart of `pushCleanup()`.
-It runs a cleanup code for the last pushed resource.
-If `dontRun` is a truthy value, the cleanup run is skipped, and the last object is simply removed from stack.
+It runs a cleanup code for the last pushed resource returning nothing.
+If `dontRun` is a truthy value, the cleanup run is skipped, and the last object is simply removed from stack and the function to clean it up is returned.

 ### `removeCleanup(f)`